-Numerous factors determine how long opioids and opiates stay in the body.
+Numerous factors determine how long opiates and opioids stay in a person’s system.
 The most influential factors are frequency of drug use and the type of opioid.
-Short-lasting opiates such as codeine are only detectable for a few days by most drug tests, but long-lasting opioids such as morphine can be detectable for multiple days or one week.
+Short-lasting opiates such as codeine are only detectable for a few days by most drug tests, but long-lasting opioids such as methadone can be detectable for multiple days or one week.

 But drug tests aren’t perfect, and many of them can produce misleading results if the person administering the test isn’t aware of the detection window for opioid use.
 For example, hair and urine tests can detect opioids and opiates in the body for longer periods of time than blood or saliva tests.